 The Nightmare Alley soundtrack includes music by Tito Schipa, Glenn Miller and Hoagy Carmichael.
-This info article contains spoilers for Guillermo del Toro’s 2021 movie.
+This info article contains spoilers and song details for Guillermo del Toro’s 2021 movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Nightmare Alley stars Bradley Cooper as Stan Carlisle, a devious carny who squares off against karma.
 Cate Blanchett co-stars as Lilith Ritter, a manipulative psychologist who plots against a corrupt judge.
 The storyline explores Stan’s self-destructive behavior and self-reckoning.
 Composer Nathan Johnson (Knives Out) scored the 150-minute film, which includes several time-appropriate tracks.
 Here’s every song in Nightmare Alley, an adaptation of William Lindsay Gresham’s 1946 novel.

 Read More at VV — Soundtracks of Cinema: ‘All the Old Knives’

 Nightmare Alley Soundtrack: Every Song in the 2021 Movie

 - “This Year’s Kisses” by Hildegard with Carroll Gibbons and His Boy Friends (00:15:00): Stan observes Molly at a carnival.
 He smokes a cigarette and spots Zeena (Toni Collette).
 The music continues as Stan sparks up a conversation.